 Determining The Value Of Your Business

 The first step to weighing your business division options is to determine the full value of the business.
-The law firm of Carolann M. Aschoff, P.C., hires forensic specialists to evaluate large businesses and give a professional assessment of their worth.
+The attorneys at the law firm of Carolann M. Aschoff, P.C., hire forensic specialists to evaluate large businesses and give a professional assessment of their worth.
 For smaller businesses, our attorneys can explore other valuation options, as we understand these services can be costly.

 To discuss your options for business division, contact our attorneys online.
 You can also call our Jersey City office at 201-793-7739, our West Caldwell office at 973-200-4892 or our Bayonne office at 201-793-7739.

 What Are Your Options For Distribution?

 New Jersey is an equitable distribution state, which means your assets will not necessarily be divided 50/50 in a divorce.
 Rather, each party’s contribution to the business will be assessed.
 From there, a judge will decide who gets what share of the business’ value.

 This value is usually distributed in one of three ways: